Director of Physical Therapist Assistant

 Curriculum Requirements

-Students must possess an Associate of Science (A.S.) or Associate of Applied Science (A.A.S) degree in PTA from an accredited PTA program prior to starting the Bachelor's degree in PTA-specific courses.
-Students must successfully complete a total of 48 semester hours in the program.
-Students will complete the four-semester (full time) or seven-semester (part-time) curriculum plan.
-Individualized curriculum plans are an option.
+Students must possess an Associate of Science (A.S.) or Associate of Applied Science (A.A.S) degree in PTA from an accredited PTA program, and must have completed Anatomy lecture and lab and Physiology lecture and lab prior to starting the Bachelor of Science in PTA degree completion program.

-Core Courses – 9 semester hours
+• Core Courses = 9 semester hours

 Service Requirements